mhenke/cfwheels-training/00-upandrunning.md

 ### Defining the Index Action

 The first action we want to talk about is the "index".
-This is what the app will send back when a user requests 'http://wheels.local/index.cfm/Articles/' — following the RESTful conventions, this should be a list of the articles.
-So when the router sees this request come in, it tries to call the 'index' action inside 'Articles' controller.
-It goes to the 'index' action which gets all our articles:
+This is what the app will send back when a user requests 'http://wheels.local/index.cfm/Articles/' - following the RESTful conventions, this should be a list of the articles.
+So when the router sees this request come in, it tries to call the "index" action inside "articles" controller.
+It goes to the "index" action which gets all our articles:

 ```cfm
 <cffunction name="index">